microsoft/live-share/docs/use/vscode.md

     > **Security tip:** Want to understand the security implications of some Live Share features?
 Check out the [security](../reference/security.md) article.

     The guests you invite might have questions.
-The "[Quickstart: Join your first session](../quickstart/join.md)" article provides information on getting started as a guest.
+The [Quickstart: Join your first session](../quickstart/join.md) article provides information on getting started as a guest.

 7. **[Optional] Approve the guest**

     By default, guests will automatically join your collaboration session and you'll be notified when they're ready to work with you.
 This notification gives you the option to remove them from the session.
 You can also choose to require explicit approval for anyone joining.

-    To enable this approval, add the following to settings.json:
+    To enable this approval, add the following code to settings.json:

     ```json
     "liveshare.guestApprovalRequired": true